DylanMeeus/springboot_jwt_blog/_posts/2016-08-17-creating-your-first-app-with-adonisj-and-adding-authentication.markdown

 ```

-We are making use of ES2015 generators so we don't need to use callbacks. `yield` comes in handy to return the response with the aid of `sendView ` back to the `welcome.jnik` view.
-We'll create that view in the later part of this post.
+We are making use of ES2015 generators, so we don't need to use callbacks. `yield` comes in handy to return the response with the aid of `sendView ` back to the `welcome.jnik` view.
+We'll create that view in a later part of this post.

-## Setting Up The Model
+## Setting Up the Model

-AdonisJs Models are stored by default in the `app/Model` directory.
-Only the `User` model is needed in this application and it will be created when we run the `auth:setup` command later in this post.
+AdonisJs models are stored by default in the `app/Model` directory.
+Only the `User` model is needed in this application, and it will be created when we run the `auth:setup` command later in this post.
 However, if you want to create more models, you can simply run the command below like so:

 ```bash
 ./ace make:model <modelName>
 ```

-where `<modelName>` represents the name of the Model you want to create.
+where `<modelName>` represents the name of the model you want to create.

 ## Setting Up The Routes